Conflict of interest

 Things you must do:

-Before any transaction can go ahead, you must inform the seller of the conflict of interest in writing and ask them to sign the consent form
+Inform the vendor of the conflict of interest in writing and ask them to sign the consent form

-You must give the seller an independent valuation
+You must give the vendor an independent valuation

-You must provide the seller with a valuation of the property by an independent registered valuer or, if it is a business, by an independent chartered accountant.
+You must provide the vendor with a valuation of the property by an independent registered valuer or, if it is a business, by an independent chartered accountant.

 This must be provided at your expense and is additional to the appraisal of the value of the property that you have already provided.

-If the seller decides to sign the consent form before receiving the independent valuation
+If the vendor decides to sign the consent form before receiving the independent valuation

-You must indicate a provisional valuation of the property on the consent form and then give the seller the valuation made by an independent registered valuer or chartered accountant within 14 days of the seller signing the consent form.
+You must indicate a provisional valuation of the property on the consent form and then give the vendor the valuation made by an independent registered valuer or chartered accountant within 14 days of the vendor signing the consent form.

 If the independent valuation is greater than the provisional valuation you have provided

-The seller can cancel the contract for the sale of the property.
+The vendor can cancel the contract for the sale of the property.